 Electronic Filing (e-file)

 Taxpayers with an AGI (Adjusted Gross Income) within a specified threshold can electronically file their tax return for free using Free File.
-Taxpayers with an AGI greater than the specified threshold can either use the Free File Fillable Forms or e-file by purchasing commercial software.
+Taxpayers with an AGI greater than the specified threshold can use the Free File Fillable Forms, the e-file by purchasing commercial software, or the Authorized IRS e-file Provider Locator Service.
 A limited number of companies provide software that can accommodate foreign addresses.
-To determine which will work best for you, get help choosing a software provider.